Getting Started with Docker Using Node – Part II

 The following screen will open.

 Click the “Open dedicated DevTools for Node” link.
-This will open the DevTools that are connected to the running node.js process inside our container.
+This will open the DevTools window that is connected to the running node.js process inside our container.

 Let’s change the source code and then set a breakpoint.